-- 1. CONFIRMS its previously endorsed position on constitutional recognition of local government (CJ115-07/08 refers), namely that Council SUPPORTS symbolic and financial recognition for local government in the Australian Constitution; - 2.
-EXPANDS on the previously endorsed position stated in Point 1 by: - 2.1 SUPPORTING financial recognition of local government in the Australian Constitution so that the Federal Government has the power to fund local government directly; - 2.2 SUPPORTING the inclusion of local government in any new Preamble to the Constitution if one is proposed; and - 2.3 REQUESTING all political parties to support a referendum by 2013 to change the Constitution to achieve this recognition; - 3.
-SUPPORTS the Mayor in writing to the Prime Minister, Federal Opposition Leader and Local Federal Parliamentary Members to inform them of Council's support for constitutional recognition and to seek their support for reform within the Federal Parliament; and - 4 REQUESTS the Chief Executive Officer to implement any further suggestions provided by the Australian Local Government Association to campaign for broad public support for constitutional recognition, as is deemed practical within existing resources.
+- 1 CONFIRMS its previously endorsed position on constitutional recognition of local government (CJ115-07/08 refers), namely that Council SUPPORTS symbolic and financial recognition for local government in the Australian Constitution; - 2 EXPANDS on the previously endorsed position stated in Point 1 by: - 2.1 SUPPORTING financial recognition of local government in the Australian Constitution so that the Federal Government has the power to fund local government directly; - 2.2 SUPPORTING the inclusion of local government in any new Preamble to the Constitution if one is proposed; and - 2.3 REQUESTING all political parties to support a referendum by 2013 to change the Constitution to achieve this recognition; - 3 SUPPORTS the Mayor in writing to the Prime Minister, Federal Opposition Leader and Local Federal Parliamentary Members to inform them of Council's support for constitutional recognition and to seek their support for reform within the Federal Parliament; and - 4 REQUESTS the Chief Executive Officer to implement any further suggestions provided by the Australian Local Government Association to campaign for broad public support for constitutional recognition, consistent with the position detailed in Part 2 above, and as is deemed practical within existing resources.

-ITEM 13 TAMALA PARK COASTAL RESERVE - COASTAL

-DUAL USE PATH
+CJ044-03/11 TAMALA PARK COASTAL RESERVE - COASTAL DUAL USE PATH

-FILE NUMBER: 67625

-ATTACHMENTS: Attachment 1 Burns Beach Reserve Numbers 38526 and 47831

-Attachment 2 Tamala Park Coastal Reserve
+WARD: All RESPONSIBLE: Mr Jamie Parry, Director Governance and Strategy FILE NUMBER: 67625 ATTACHMENTS: Attachment 1 Attachment 2 Burns Beach Reserve Numbers 38526 and 47831 Tamala Park Coastal Reserve

-To consider a one-third funding contribution toward the cost of a study to determine the most appropriate alignment of the proposed coastal dual use path within the Tamala Park Coastal Reserve, between Burns Beach and Mindarie.
+To consider a contribution toward the cost of a study to determine the most appropriate alignment of the proposed coastal dual use path within the Tamala Park Coastal Reserve, between Burns Beach and Mindarie.